Light pollution: Economic relation

 China is an emerging leader in industrial and economic growth.
 A recent study of light pollution using the Defense Meteorological Satellite Program Operational Linescan System (DMSL/OLS) found that light pollution is increasing over the eastern coastal cities but decreasing over the industrial and mineral extraction cities.
 Specifically, urban areas around the Yangtze River delta, Pearl River delta, and Beijing-Tianjin area are specific light pollution areas of concern.
-Examining China as a whole, Jiang found that light pollution in the East and North was much higher than the West.
+Examining China as a whole, it was found that light pollution in the East and North was much higher than the West.
 This is consistent with major industrial factories located in the East and North while resource extraction dominates the West.

-In 2010, following the United Nations declaration of The Year of Astronomy researchers urged a better understanding of artificial light and the role it plays in social, economic, and environmental issues.
-The researchers argues that the continued unfettered use of artificial light in urban and rural areas would cause a global shift with unpredictable outcomes.
-Holker argued that focusing on the economic impact of increased energy consumption in light bulbs, or the move to energy efficiency of lighting, was not enough.
+In 2009, following the United Nations declaration of The Year of Astronomy, researchers urged a better understanding of artificial light and the role it plays in social, economic, and environmental issues.
+Continued unfettered use of artificial light in urban and rural areas would cause a global shift with unpredictable outcomes.
+Focusing on the economic impact of increased energy consumption in light bulbs, or the move to energy efficiency of lighting, is not enough.
 Rather, the broader focus should be on the socio-economic, ecologic, and physiologic impacts of light pollution.
-In essence, getting your package from Amazon in less than 48 hours is not a viable reason for increased light pollution.

 Humans require some artificial night light for shift work, manufacturing, street safety, and nighttime driving and research has shown that artificial light disrupts the lives of animals.
-However, a recent article suggests that we may be able to find a happy medium.
+However, recent studies suggest that we may be able to find a happy medium.
 A 2021 article examined seasonal light changes and its effect on all animals, but specifically mollusks.
-The authors noted that light research primarily focuses on length of exposure to light.
-Based on their research they suggest that further research should examine the lowest quantifying the least amount of light, in terms of duration and intensity, that would allow both humans and animals to continue safely.
-To collect as much data as possible, scientists are recruiting the public to act as citizen scientists from various locations around the globe and enter their findings in apps and websites.
-By collecting and uploading sky images, star counts, agricultural data, and bird and butterfly statistics, scientists gain access to volumes of data reflecting how light pollution is affecting the world around us.
-Hopefully scientists can predict and recommend responses to problems before changes become permanent.
+The article claims that previous light research primarily focuses on length of exposure to light.
+However, further research should attempt to determine the safest amount of light exposure, in terms of duration and intensity, that would be most desirable for both humans and animals.
+With the development on this data, possible safety limits could be applied for light levels.
+Ideally, the light level would maintain human benefits, while also decreasing or fully removing the negative impacts on animals.

+Noctalgia

+Noctalgia is the feeling of loss of access to seeing a starry night sky.
+This also includes the feeling of "sky grief", where people no longer have the ability to look at the stars, something that has been done for most of human existence.
+The phenomenon also includes the grief over not being able to have the sense of awe and wonder that humans often experience when stargazing.

+Coined by Aprana Venkatesan of the University of San Francisco and John Barentine, an astronomer, the term first appeared in August 2023 as a response to an article on the effects of light pollution published in the journal Science.
+Venkatesan and Barentine presented an all-encompassing definition that includes the loss of cultural identity and practices, such as storytelling and stargazing, as well as ancient knowledge such as celestial navigation.
+The authors argued that the night sky deserves a global protection scheme as an important part of the global heritage.